mafsan786git/LowLevelDesignLearning/SolidPrinciples/Readme.md

 Explanation: Each class should focus on a single functionality or responsibility.
 If a class has multiple responsibilities, it can lead to tightly coupled code and make modifications risky.

-Example: Instead of creating a UserManager class that handles user data, authentication, and logging, separate these into UserData, AuthService, and Logger.
+Example: Instead of creating a UserManager class that handles validation user data, sending email, separate these into UserService, EmailService, and Validation.

 Please look at the following code :
 **Bad Design**